Connect with others who understand.

 How Is Tendinopathy Diagnosed?

 Diagnosis of tendinopathy involves a medical history, physical exam, and sometimes imaging studies.
-A history of injury or repetitive movement can suggest a diagnosis of tendinopathy.
+A history of injury or repetitive movement can point to tendinopathy as the likely diagnosis.

 Ultrasound of the tendon can show inflammation.
 Additionally, X-rays can show if there are other causes of pain or bony changes due to tendinopathy.
-MRI scans can also be used to see inflammation, tears, and ruptures in tendons with great detail.
+Magnetic resonance imaging (MRI) scans can also be used to see inflammation, tears, and ruptures in tendons with great detail.

-Tendinopathy can be caused by acute (sudden) injury, chronic (long-term) overuse, and, rarely, certain medications.
+Tendinopathy can be caused by injury, long-term overuse, and, rarely, certain medications.
 MS can cause or contribute to tendinopathy in several ways.
-In MS, damage to the myelin sheath that protects nerves leads to lesions on the central nervous system, made up of the brain and spinal cord.
+In MS, the protective layer around nerves, known as the myelin sheath, gets damaged.
+This damage leads to small injuries, called lesions, in the brain and spinal cord, which are part of the central nervous system.

-MS can affect walking and posture, and abnormal movements can cause tendinopathy.
-In rare cases, certain drugs can cause tendon damage, including some drugs used to treat MS. It is important to remember, however, that having tendinopathy with MS does not necessarily mean that your symptoms are related to MS. Tendonitis can have many other causes besides those related to MS.
+MS can affect walking and posture.
+Over time, abnormal movements can lead to tendinopathy.
+In rare cases, certain drugs can cause tendon damage, including some drugs used to treat MS. It’s important to remember, however, that having tendinopathy with MS does not necessarily mean that your symptoms are related to MS. Tendonitis can have many other causes besides those related to MS.

 MS Pain

-MS causes two types of pain: neuropathic pain and musculoskeletal pain.
-Neuropathic pain is nerve pain due to damaged nerve fibers caused by MS. Musculoskeletal pain is caused by tissue injury or damage, including damage to the muscles and joints.
+People with MS can experience two types of pain: neuropathic pain and musculoskeletal pain.
+Neuropathic pain is nerve pain from damaged nerve fibers caused by MS. Musculoskeletal pain is caused by tissue injury or damage, including damage to the muscles and joints.

-It can be hard to determine the type of pain someone is experiencing with MS, making it difficult to diagnose.
+It can be hard to figure out the type of pain someone is experiencing with MS, making it difficult to diagnose.
 Some MyMSTeam members have been frustrated by this.
-One member wrote, “I’ve seen four doctors and received four different diagnoses … One said plantar fasciitis, one tendinitis, one just inflammation, and one said it’s MS progression.”
+One member wrote, “I’ve seen four doctors and received four different diagnoses. … One said plantar fasciitis, one tendonitis, one just inflammation, and one said it’s MS progression.”

 Abnormal Gait and Posture

-Muscle weakness, muscle spasms, fatigue, poor balance, and numbness or altered sensation are all common MS symptoms that can contribute to difficulty walking as well as poor posture.
-Muscle spasticity due to MS can make joints stiff and inflexible, preventing normal movement.
+Muscle weakness, muscle spasms, fatigue, poor balance, and numbness or altered sensation are all common MS symptoms.
+These symptoms can lead to difficulty walking and poor posture.
+Muscle spasticity caused by MS can make joints stiff and inflexible, preventing normal movement.
 Loss of sensation or painful sensations caused by nerve damage can also affect walking.
 Additionally, loss of muscle tone due to reduced physical activity can cause joint problems in people with MS.

-With MS, your body attempts to compensate for dysfunction by moving differently and using additional muscles to try to stabilize joints.
+With MS, your body tries to make up for the impairment by moving differently and using additional muscles to try to stabilize joints.
 Over time, abnormal joint movement due to the effects of MS on gait (how you walk) and posture can result in joint and tendon injury and pain when walking or doing other normal daily activities.

-Several MyMSTeam members have asked if their musculoskeletal pain could be due to medications for MS. It is rare, but some medications can contribute to tendon injury.
+Several MyMSTeam members have asked if their musculoskeletal pain could be from medications for MS. It’s rare, but some medications can contribute to tendon injury.
 Few medications used to treat MS are associated with tendon injury, but some drugs that treat more common conditions can cause tendon injury.
 When an injury is related to medication, the Achilles tendon is most often the site affected.

 Disease-modifying therapies for MS that can cause joint pain or tendon damage include: